eugene-yzm/appvine/README.md

  browser based user-password storage

+ to use:
- to use simply clone the repository and open appvine.html file in a browser
+1. clone the repository
+2. open appvine.html file in a browser